rackerlabs/support-how-to/content/cloud-servers/mapping-of-amazon-web-services-resources-to-rackspace-resources.md

 ### Mapping of EC2 instance types to Rackspace Cloud instance types

-Find the instance type in [the AWS Console](https://aws.amazon.com/ec2/instance-types/), then use the vCPU and RAM values to find a similar size in the [Rackspace Cloud](https://www.rackspace.com/cloud/servers/pricing).
+Find the instance type in [the AWS Console](https://aws.amazon.com/ec2/instance-types/).
+Then use the vCPU and RAM values to find a similar size in the [Rackspace Cloud](https://www.rackspace.com/cloud/servers/pricing).

 ### Support